dogsbodytech/warboard/README.md

 # Warboard
 This is the warboard we use internally at Dogsbody Technology Ltd. The backend is all written in Python and the frontend is Python (Flask) using the Jinja2 templating engine.
-The Warboard is a dashboard that can be displayed on a screen to show the current status of operations using Pingdom, NewRelic & Sirportly as it's sources.
+The Warboard is a dashboard that can be displayed on a screen to show the current status of operations using Pingdom, NewRelic & Sirportly as a sour

 ![Warboard Screenshot](https://raw.githubusercontent.com/dogsbodytech/warboard/master/static/images/warboard_medium_example.png)